Shopify/shopify_transporter/README.md

 1. A Ruby version of 2.4.0 or higher
 2. You are able to install Ruby gems.
 Please visit [the Bundler website](https://bundler.io/) to troubleshoot issues with installing gems.

 We test and support the gem for Mac OS environments.
-The gem might work fine on other operations systems provided you meet the above requirements, but they are not officially supported.
+While not officially supported, the gem may work on other operating systems provided they meet the above requirements.

 ### Installing the Transporter tool gem from rubygems: